 - Horse Racing

-Along with the list provided above, betting on collegiate sporting events is legal in Nevada, although that wasn’t always the case.
+Along with the list above, betting on collegiate sports is legal in Nevada, although that wasn’t always the case.
 Legislation passed in 2001 took that one step further and legalized betting on in-state collegiate teams.

 Betting on the Olympics was legalized in 2015, but betting on other amateur events is still illegal in the state.
 The Nevada Gaming Commission continues to review betting markets to update the list as to what is allowed.

 Esports is another available betting market in Nevada, and that was also just added recently.
-Virtual horse racing has become extremely popular, and leagues such as CS:GO and League of Legends continue to bring in bets.
+Leagues such as CS:GO and League of Legends continue to bring in bets.
+Virtual horse racing has become extremely popular too.

 The Nevada Gaming Control Board expanded the available betting markets list just recently to include betting on certain events.
-Sportsbooks can offer odds on events such as the NBA and NFL Draft, and they can also take bets on the Heisman Trophy winner.
+Sportsbooks can offer odds on events such as the NBA and NFL Draft, and the Heisman Trophy winner.

 The United States has seen tremendous growth in the sports betting industry since 2018, but Nevada was offering legal sports betting long before that.
 In fact, Nevada became the first state in the US to legalize sports betting, doing so back in 1949.